Investment

 8 min read

+The increase in money will create inflation and in due course the gilt-edged market will have an even bigger fall.
 Gordon Pepper, joint founder of W. Greenwell & Co’s gilt–edged business, and the premier analyst of the gilt-edged market for many years, talks to Michael Oliver about QE, inflationary risks and the economic outlook after COVID-19.

 Published on